ChalmersGU-AI-course/AI-lecture-slides/lecture1.md

 ### Rationality

-- Fixed performance measure evaluates the environment sequence
+- A *performance measure* is an objective criterion for success:
   - one point per square cleaned up in time \\(T\\)?
   - one point per clean square per time step, minus one per move?
   - penalize for \\(>k\\) dirty squares?
 -
-- A rational agent chooses any action that
+- {:.fragment} A *rational agent* chooses any action that
   - maximizes the expected value of the performance measure
-  - given the percept sequence to date
+  - given the history of percepts, and builtin knowledge
 -
-- Rationality and success
+- {:.fragment} Rationality and success
   - Rational ≠ omniscient --- percepts may not supply all relevant information
   - Rational ≠ clairvoyant --- action outcomes may not be as expected
   - Hence, rational ≠ successful